 The Blue Cash Preferred Card from American Express pays a hefty bonus on groceries and gas.
-You can use your cash back as a statement credit, or for gift cards or merchandise.
+You can use your cash back to get a statement credit, redeem gift cards or shop for merchandise.

 Highlights: This is a good card to use if you’re going to charge everyday purchases.
 You can earn up to 6% cash back on some purchases — for example, you get 6% cash back on the first $6,000 you charge at supermarkets each year, and 6% back on some streaming subscriptions.
 You get 3% back on gas and transit, and 1% back on everything else.

 Penalty APR: 29.99%

 Sign-Up Bonus: Earn $250 back after spending $1,000 within the first 90 days of account opening

 Foreign Transaction Fee: 2.7%

 Cash Advance Fee: The greater of $5 or 3% of the amount of the advance

 The Fine Print: It takes a lot of cash back to make up for the $95 annual fee.

 The Navy Federal More Rewards American Express Card has the lowest regular APR of any card on this list.
 You must be a member of Navy Federal Credit Union to apply, which means you or a family member must be a member of the armed forces, with the Department of Defense, or a veteran.